Brian Fallon: The Gaslight Anthem (2006–2015, 2018, 2022–present)

 Fallon said of the band, "People will always say, 'why are you doing a solo record?'
 And I'm like, 'because I don't have anything to say with Gaslight'.
 Those five records, that's what you got.
 That's the piece.
 I feel it's a lot like The Replacements.
 There's no new music because that's all Paul [Westerberg] and the band has to say.
 When the book is over, it's over.
 And I have like… four-and-a-half records I'm really proud of."

 The Gaslight Anthem reunited on March 25, 2022, with Fallon posting: "I am very pleased to announce to you all that The Gaslight Anthem is returning to full time status as a band.
 We’ll be announcing a lot of tour dates in the next couple of days.
 We’re also beginning to write new songs for what will be our sixth LP.
 We’re very much looking forward to the future and seeing you all again.
 We want to thank you for staying with us.
 Stay tuned!"

-After the band's tour throughout 2022, Fallon's first new music with the band in nine years, Positive Charge was released on April 28, 2023, followed by the announcement of the band's first studio album in nine years History Books, slated for release on October 27, 2023.
+After the band's tour throughout 2022, Fallon's first new music with the band in nine years, Positive Charge, was released on April 28, 2023, followed by the announcement of the band's first studio album in nine years, History Books, which was released later in 2023.

 The Horrible Crowes (2011–present)

 On January 20, 2011, Fallon announced on his blog that he had formed the group the Horrible Crowes with his guitar tech, Ian Perkins.

 The first single, "Behold the Hurricane", was made available for streaming through RollingStone.com on July 13, 2011.
 On September 1, Rolling Stone streamed the album in its entirety.
-On September 20, the video for "Behold The Hurricane" was uploaded to the Horrible Crowes' website.
+On September 20, the video for "Behold the Hurricane" was uploaded to the Horrible Crowes' website.

 Their debut album, Elsie, was released on September 6, 2011, in the US.

 Molly and the Zombies (2013–present)

 Molly and the Zombies is an Americana/folk group that was formed in 2013 by Fallon with guitarist and Plow United frontman Brian McGee, former Ryan Adams and the Cardinals bassist Catherine Popper, and Scissor Sisters drummer Randy Schrager.
 The band performed their first show in December 2013 in Asbury Park, New Jersey, opening for the Bouncing Souls at the Stone Pony.
 According to Fallon, there is no record deal and there will be no album.
 He also said all of the band's music, which he wrote and didn't feel like using for the Gaslight Anthem, was inspired by Bob Dylan's Highway 61 Revisited album.
 The band's name comes partially from the Roky Erickson song "I Walked With a Zombie" and a 1943 horror movie.

-Molly and the Zombies performed at The Bell House in Brooklyn, New York, on June 5, 2014, with Jared Hart of the Scandals and Dave Hause as opening acts.
+Molly and the Zombies performed at the Bell House in Brooklyn, New York, on June 5, 2014, with Jared Hart of the Scandals and Dave Hause as opening acts.
 They released 5 songs for free online: "Long Drives", "Lucky", "Red Lights", "Sketchy", and "Smoke".